angular/angular/aio/content/guide/deployment.md

 When you are designing and developing applications, you typically use `ng serve` to build your app for fast, local, iterative development.
 When you are ready to deploy, however, you must use the `ng build` command to build the app and deploy the build artifacts elsewhere.

-Both `ng build` and `ng serve` clear the output folder before they build the project, but only the `build` command writes the generated build artifacts to the output folder.
+Both `ng build` and `ng serve` clear the output folder before they build the project, but only the `ng build` command writes the generated build artifacts to the output folder.

 <div class="alert is-helpful">